Are you about to write your first novel?

 4. Create more than one villain

-Your story has to have one MAIN villain, the one your struggle begins and ends with.
-But he will never be enough to hold the reader’s attention and carry the story up until the end.
+Your story has to have one main villain, the one your struggle begins and ends with.
+But he will never be enough to hold the reader’s attention and carry the story through the middle.

 For this, you need at least three different villains that have both similarities and differences and challenge your hero on different levels.